tra38/algorithms-phase4/complexity.md

 - ArrayList#get - O(1).
 - ArrayList#set - O(1).
 - ArrayList#size - O(1).
-- ArrayList#insert - O(1), amortized constant time.
-The worst-case scenario is O(n), when we call ArrayList#resize_array.
+- ArrayList#insert - O(n).
+Even if we do not need to call ArrayList#resize_array, we do have to spend some time shifting the other elements one index over.
 - ArrayList#resize_array - O(n).
 We need to recreate a brand new array and then copy everything from the old array into the new one.